 Mr. Normand Morin was Executive VP at SNC-Lavalin where he spent 33 years (retired in 2004) working on large domestic and international projects.
 He is a graduate of M.I.T.
-(Ph.D) and Harvard (Management) and is a member of the Canadian Academy of Engineering.
+(Ph.D) and Harvard (Management) and is a Fellow of the Engineering Institute of Canada.
 He previously held directorships with Groupe Canam, Ovivo Inc, Trévi Inc and Montreal Port Authority.